-- Article 89 section 1: "[...] including the three Member States in which the highest number of European patents had effect in the year preceding the year in which the signature of the Agreement takes place [...]" → Italy instead of United Kingdom (after the leave)? - BUT: The UK could still ratify the UPC Agreement as long as the UK is a member of the EU! → Intention of ratification in November/December 2017 in spite of the future leave! → The UPC can open for business (spring/mid 2018) - Article 50 Treaty on EU: 2 years (or more) for finding a solution - After leaving the EU there could be an amendment of the UPC (e.g. on basis of Article 87 section 2 UPC Agreement) - no unitary effect, but UPC jurisdiction for the UK with regard to traditional European patents - Other possibilities: EPUE without UK + national patent; an extension agreement (based on Article 142 EPC); membership in EFTA; ...
+- Article 89 section 1: "[...] including the three Member States in which the highest number of European patents had effect in the year preceding the year in which the signature of the Agreement takes place [...]" → Italy instead of United Kingdom (was planned)? - BUT: The UK can ratify the UPC Agreement as long as the UK is a member of the EU! → Occurred on 26 April 2018 in spite of the future leave! → The UPC can open for business as soon as the Federal Constitutional Court of Germany gives approval (the complaint is on the list of cases to be decided by the Court in 2018; UPC door opening for cases maybe begin 2019 or even later).